tobyontour/justgivingsdk/Docs/README.md

 Exception for API calls that nicely formats them and sets the status code.

+This exception is there to be thrown in the case of an error that comes back from the API with regards to a call.
+So, for example, if you tried to create a user that was already there or made a call that required authentication but hadn't provided it then you'll get an ApiException.
+It's a child of the RuntimeException and adds a public property called $body that contains the body of the response if any (the JustGIving API docs show what the content of an error would be - it's specific to call that's been made).
+It also sets the error code of the exception to the HTTP response code.

 * Full name: \JustGivingApi\Exceptions\ApiException
 * Parent class: